Our popular competition is back for year number 3!

 —-

-Contest overview: Rubin, the leader in online instruction for employability and work readiness skills, will stage the second-annual America’s Next Great Intern contest in winter/spring 2024.
+Contest overview: Rubin, the leader in online instruction for employability and work readiness skills, will stage the third-annual America’s Next Great Intern contest in winter/spring 2025.

 The contest is 100% free.
 All participating students receive a certificate of completion and a ready-made portfolio of their submitted contest materials.

-All students can use our game-changing Propel email etiquette tool for the email writing portion of the contest.
-Request to access Propel for free when you register!
+As part of the contest, all students will use our game-changing Propel email etiquette tool for the email writing portion of the contest.

 Can’t access the registration form?
 Email support@rubineducation.com with the subject line “Contest registration,” and we will make sure you are set up.